 As MSU responds to the novel coronavirus pandemic, two values have guided our decisions: our promise to help support our community’s health and wellness and our commitment to student success.
-MSU fully recognizes that the pandemic has created obstacles unlike any our community has ever faced, for that reason, we are offering the Satisfactory/Not Satisfactory (S/NS) binary grade reporting option to students again the Fall 2020 semester and the Spring 2021 semester.
+MSU fully recognizes that the pandemic has created obstacles unlike any our community has ever faced, for that reason, we are offering the Satisfactory/Not Satisfactory (S/NS) binary grade reporting option to students again in the Fall 2020 semester, Spring 2021 semester and the Summer 2021 semesters.
 The implementation of the S/NS grade reporting option, with the automatic replacement of 0.0 with NS, replaces the No Record-COVID19 grade reporting option previously offered.

 Faculty will assign numerical grades and students will have the option to maintain their grades or to record a S/NS for their coursework.
 For undergraduate students, the threshold between S and NS will be 1.0.
 Faculty will submit their grades as usual to the Registrar’s Office at the end of the semester, and undergraduates will have two weeks to view their grades and decide on a class-by-class basis if they would prefer to have their grades recorded on their transcripts with the numerical 1.0-4.0 grade or with S/NS.
 0.0 grades will be automatically replaced with NS, and all original grades will be retained by the Registrar’s Office in case students need them reported sometime in the future.